 I can’t speak to how Bain or BCG does, but at McKinsey when I was there, there were two parts to compensation — salary and maximum performance-based bonus.
 There was also a target “total compensation.”

 If you were a top performer, there was a specific total compensation the firm wanted you to have.
 Then to calculate your end of year bonus, they took the total compensation assigned for your performance level minus your salary, and that determined your bonus.

 So, if you were a lateral hire with a very high salary, your bonus would be smaller so that your total compensation would match someone coming out of a degree program by end of year.

 Basically, all total compensation variances were pretty much eliminated by end of year.

 The main reason for this was some industry hires in some cases had to take a salary cut to come to work for McKinsey.

-So if you showed McKinsey your BCG offer letter, I think their response would be -- that's a great offer from BCG, I think you should take it.
-(Read: If you can be bought by a $2,000 difference in compensation, we don't want you here.)
+If you showed McKinsey your BCG offer letter, I think their response would be — that’s a great offer from BCG, I think you should take it.
+(Read: If you can be bought by a $2,000 difference in compensation, we don’t want you here.)